 As everything is hosted in the cloud, SharePoint Online doesn’t have any downtime as long as the users have an internet connection.
 This removes the need to worry about keeping every server up and running 24/7.

 Every on-prem server must have the proper and paid licenses.
 Furthermore, to cover the cost of the servers themselves increases the overall cost of maintaining an on-prem environment.
 Since SharePoint Online is hosted in the cloud, the number of users has no impact on implementation costs.
-The SharePoint Online’s cost is determined by a flat rate license hence significantly reducing the costs.
+The SharePoint Online’s cost is a flat rate license hence significantly reducing the costs.
 Managing SharePoint Online also reduces administrative costs related to maintenance operations.

 Long term Support: